 Wolff has received choreographic grants from the Massachusetts Council on the Arts and Humanities and the Arizona Commission on the Arts.
 She has also served as a dance adjudicator for state arts funding agencies in Arizona and Rhode Island.

 In addition to teaching, Wolff produces the Conservatory's annual concerts of student choreography, WINTERWORKS, and the Senior Choreographers’ Concert.
-She is a member of the Dean’s Council and has also served as an academic advisor and on departmental and Conservatory-wide advisory committees.
+She is a past member of the Faculty Advisory Council and has also served as an academic advisor and on departmental and Conservatory-wide advisory committees.

 Wolff received a B.A. in history and philosophy from Duquesne University, and she holds an M.A. in folklore from Indiana University and an M.A. in dance performance and choreography from the University of California, Los Angeles.
 She is a member of numerous dance organizations and has been a faculty member or guest lecturer at the University of Arizona, Tufts University, Bridgewater State University, and New England Conservatory.